 Matt is working with our partners at Forum Training to produce a series of live webinars, online courses and conferences.

-Matt is producing 6 of the 8 modules on Forum’s Pupil Premium Online Certificate.
+Matt has produced 6 of the 8 modules on Forum’s Pupil Premium Online Certificate which is available now.

 From the Regional Training Agency

-Matt will also be running online courses in association with the Regional Training Agency on:
+Matt is running online courses in association with the Regional Training Agency on:

-And in January 2021, Matt will be running an online seminar on:
+And in January 2021, Matt ran a 4-hour online seminar on:

 From Creative Education